Support Speak Your Mind in Your Country

 There is one campaign coalition in each country, please look at our country list to see if Speak Your Mind is active in your country and see how you can support them.
 Contact us for more information if you are interested in being connected with your local national campaign teams.

 In response to outdated mental health facilities being shut down but not replaced, the team are arranging housing for service users, within a broader focus on social inclusion.
-They are also speaking with the government and aim to facilitate a more public conversation in 2020.
-Together with their campaign partner, Asamblea de Usuarios, the team is organising a Latin America meeting on mental health and human rights in Rosario, Argentina in September 2019.
+They are also speaking with the government to advocate for more community mental health services.

 Anything but short-term in their approach, the team’s energies are going into holding the government accountable for delivering on the promises of the 10-year NHS Long Term Plan for mental health.
-Mind UK is working with United for Global Mental Health to bring together English, Welsh and Scottish partners to collectively map our campaign strategy.
+Mind UK is working with United for Global Mental Health to bring together partners to collectively map our campaign strategy.

-Campaigners in Ghana are working to enhance public knowledge and awareness on mental health across the 16 capital towns of the country, and amplify the voice of hundreds of mental health service users and carers advocating for their needs and rights especially with the upcoming presidential election in December.
+Campaigners in Ghana are working to enhance public knowledge and awareness on mental health across the 16 capital towns of the country, and amplify the voice of hundreds of mental health service users and carers advocating for their needs and rights.
 They are mobilising civil society to call for Parliamentary approval and government implementation of the Legislative Instrument of the Mental Health Law (Act 846, 2012).
-The campaign aims to secure £8.3 million from government and donors for community mental health services in Ghana.
+The campaign aims to secure £8.3 million from the government and donors for community mental health services in Ghana.

 In Nigeria, campaigners took to the streets of several major towns and cities in May and October 2019.
 Through their local networks, more than one thousand seven hundred young people came out to march for better mental health including Nigerian pop star Korede Bello and Celebrity influencer Anto Lecky.
 Speak Your Mind campaigner Victor and his organization Mentally Aware Nigeria Initiative (MANI) have been calling for the banning of the dangerous pesticide Sniper which has been implicated in the majority of reported suicides, and with sustained digital campaigning the pesticide has now been banned.
 KENYA - Guiding vital legislation, the team is moving to ensure the UN Convention of Rights for Persons with Disabilities is treated as a key reference point in the reform of the Mental Health Bill.
 Creatively minded as well as policy-focused, the team is connecting with companies like Well Told Story to shape communications for their national campaign.